 This frosting holds up at room temperature, and yet is semi-soft when right out of the refrigerator.
 It is the perfect balance of creamy, smooth, spreadable, and semi-stiff.
 I don't expect I'll ever make another type of frosting.

 The recipe, as stated, will generously frost one 8-inch square Chocolate Sourdough Cake (another yumm).
 It will adequately frost two 8-inch square cakes.

 This frosting makes an awesome sweet dip for your favorite fresh or dried fruits!

 The amount of maple syrup may be lessened to your desired sweetness.
 However, as it acts as a liquid, lessening it will affect the consistency, making the frosting more stiff.
 I believe there's room to play here.
 Also, the milk may be lessened or omitted to make a more stiff frosting.
 Enjoy!

 Basic Chocolate Frosting – Coconut Cream

 This frosting holds up at room temperature, and yet is semi-soft when right out of the refrigerator.
 It is the perfect balance of creamy, smooth, spreadable, and semi-stiff.
 Yield: about 1/2 cup

 - 1/2 cup Artisana Coconut Butter Or other raw coconut butter/cream

 - 2 tablespoons cocoa powder

-- 2 to 4 tablespoons raw milk, to thin to desired consistency
+- 2 to 4 tablespoons raw whole milk to thin to desired consistency